schappim/mBot-Gitbook/section-2-chapter-4-demonstration-of-the-mblock.md

 ![](/assets/Img.2.4.3.jpg)

-\[Image 2.4.4: Moving one block under another\]
+\[Image 10.4: Moving one block under another\]

 Once the two blocks hook against each other like jigsaw pieces, tap on "Play" to see the program you just assembled executed.
 The program will cause the mBot to move forward for one second at speed 150.

-When you have completed this task, click on "Forward" \(the orange button next to "Play"\) to get to the next task \(see Image 2.4.5\).
+When you have completed this task, click on "Forward" \(the ora nge button next to "Play"\) to get to the next task \(see Image 10.5\).
 This time we are asked to combine blocks to make the mBot first go forwards and then go backwards.
 All the blocks are already on the canvas, so you just need to drag the one that is out of place and lock it under the other two.
 When done, click on "Play" to see the mBot do as programmed.
 Just remember to make some space on your desk for your mBot to move without hitting anything or falling off the table!

 ![](/assets/Mbot - 0080 - Ipad 3 - demo of Makeblock mblockly mblock.CONSTANT-00-08-23-042.png)

-\[Image 2.4.5: Tapping on the orange button takes you to the next task\]
+\[Image 10.5: Tapping on the orange button takes you to the next task\]

 By now you should have a good understanding of what mBlock for tablets does. mBlock is a fun way for a student to learn mBot programming using Scratch.